Background

 This package is used to manage the background uploading facilities of Wells, a diagnostics report submission system.
 You can check out that project for a much more complex example of how to manage background uploads.

 I would love to hear from you!
-Issues, Discussions, or pull requests work great.
-A Discord server is also available for live help, but I have a strong bias towards answering in the form of documentation.
+Issues or pull requests work great.
+Both a Matrix space and Discord are available for live help, but I have a strong bias towards answering in the form of documentation.
+You can also find me on the web.

 I prefer collaboration, and would love to find ways to work together if you have a similar project.